1. Overview

 }

-For each entity class, Hibernate will use a separate cache region to store state of instances for that class.
-The region name is the fully qualified class name.
+For each entity class, Hibernate uses a separate cache region to store state of instances for that class.
+By default, the region name is the fully qualified class name.

 For example, Foo instances are stored in a cache named com.baeldung.hibernate.cache.model.Foo in Ehcache.